 LIMERICK–CLIFFS OF MOHER–GALWAY–CLIFDEN

-Seacliff Rocks & Sheep Flocks CLIFFS OF MOHER Visit the 668-foot-high cliffs above the Atlantic Ocean.
-RATHBAUN Visit Rathbaun Farm to [LOCAL FAVORITE] try your hand at scone baking to enjoy with coffee and learn about sheep herding on this Irish farm.
-GALWAY Free time.
+Seacliff Rocks & Sheep Flocks Embark on an exhilarating excursion along Ireland’s spectacular Atlantic coastline with a drive to the 668-foot Cliffs of Moher, where you take in the breathtaking panorama of the Clare coast.
+Visit Rathbaun Farm, [LOCAL FAVORITE] try your hand a scone baking and learn about sheep herding from the farmer before enjoying coffee and your own home-made scones.
+A scenic route across the limestone plateau of The Burren takes you to Galway, a popular seaside destination and a buzzing cosmopolitan center with colorful shops and a busy café and bar culture, for some free time before an overnight in the small fishing town of Clifden.
 (B,D) 161 mi / 259 km LOCAL FAVORITE LOCAL TASTES Someone’s in the kitchen in Rathbaun Farm, just outside of Galway.
 You can don an apron and whip up your own delicious home-made scones, served with fresh preserves and whipped cream.
 Learn about the long-time tradition of sheep farming in this beautiful Irish landscape.

 Day 3